-Report cards are issued three times a year for students in K-8.
-All tuition, fees, and fines must be paid before the final report is issued.
+St. Helen School issues report cards to the families on a trimester basis.
+All tuition, fees, and fines must be paid before the final report card is issued.

 Interim reports may be issued throughout each grading period.
-Interim Reports will be issued at the mid-point in each semester if a student is doing less than satisfactory work (C– or S-).
+Interim Reports will be issued at the mid-point in each trimester if a student is doing less than satisfactory work (C– or S-).
 They will also be given if there is a radical change in a child’s performance.
 Student grades can be accessed at any time via Option C.

 D+ 76-74 (below average)